AdobeDocs/experience-manager-65.en/help/forms/using/forms-install-configure-gov-reference-site.md

 **Notes:**

 1. Navigate to https://&lt;aemserver&gt;:&lt;port&gt;/aem/inbox where you will be able to complete the process explained in the reference documentation link above.
-1. The **we-gov-forms.pkg.all-&lt;version&gt;.zip** package includes a sample SSL key and certificate that can be accessed by extracting the **we-gov-forms.pkg.all-&lt;version&gt;.zip/ssl** folder that is part of the package.
+1. The `we-gov-forms.pkg.all-[version].zip` package includes a sample SSL key and certificate that can be accessed by extracting the `we-gov-forms.pkg.all-[version].zip/ssl` folder that is part of the package.

 1. SSL certificate and key details: